22 Aug Why the Blockchain needs to make it to the C-Suite and Beyond

 The real problem was the management of the company.
 Although they had a new digital product, they decided not to market it as they were scared of negatively impacting their lucrative film business.
 Without the foresight at the C-Suite to understand that the fundamentals of their business needed to change, their competitors charged ahead and the rest is history.

 The Kodak story proves that if you fail to act quickly enough (even though you have identified a new technology coming) you run the risk of becoming obsolete.
 And we are approaching the same phase for companies when it comes to blockchain.
 Many are at risk because even though some teams or divisions may be looking into potential applications and projects, there remains a significant knowledge gap at the top.

-The big tech players like Facebook and Google have large teams already working on blockchain related initiatives.
-Mark Zuckerberg recently acknowledged that he is ‘potentially interested’ in putting Facebook login on the blockchain and is launching its own crytpocurrency, Libra.
-In Australia, Commonwealth Bank are partnering with Data61 to pilot a block-chain based programmable money app for the National Disability Insurance Scheme (NDIS) and even JP Morgan, whose CEO Jamie Dimon famously called bitcoin a ‘fraud’ has since introduced a stablecoin.
+The big tech players like Facebook and Google have large teams already working on blockchain-related initiatives.
+Mark Zuckerberg recently acknowledged that he is ‘potentially interested’ in putting Facebook login on the blockchain and is launching its own cryptocurrency, Libra.
+In Australia, Commonwealth Bank are partnering with Data61 to pilot a block-chain based programmable money app for the National Disability Insurance Scheme (NDIS) and even JP Morgan, whose CEO Jamie Dimon famously called bitcoin a ‘fraud’ has since introduced a stable coin.

 What the C-Suite should be doing

 Not all businesses will be impacted in the same way (and blockchain isn’t going to be the answer for everyone), but it’s likely that most industry verticals will at least be able to deploy it to drive efficiency and transparency.
 The C-Suite, at minimum, need to have a foundational idea of what blockchain is and how it could be used within the whole of their business; it can’t just be left to special project teams focused in on specific areas of the application without having the holistic view.